example42/puppet-tp/README.md

 ### Managing configurations - tp::conf

-The tp::conf define is basically a wrapper over a file resource which makes it easy and fast to manage configuration files for an application, handling the correct permissions, paths and owners for the underlying OS.
+The tp::conf define is a wrapper over a file resource which makes it easy and fast to manage configuration files for an application, handling the correct permissions, paths and owners for the underlying OS.
 Be aware anyway that the contents of the managed files are entirely up to you: Tiny Puppet does not have any awareness of the configuration options available for the managed applications.

-If as title is passed just the name of the application, Tiny Puppet tries to configure its *main configuration file*.
+If as the title is passed just the name of the application, Tiny Puppet tries to configure its *main configuration file*.
 There are various ways to manage other configuration files related to the application as detailed in the section [tp::conf file paths conventions](#tp::conf-file-paths-conventions).

 It's possible to manage files with different methods, for example directly providing its content: